a16z/nft-sleep-mint-forta-agent/README.md

 ## Description

-Forta Agent that detects transactions that may indicate NFT sleep minting.
+A Forta Agent that detects transactions that may indicate NFT sleep minting.
 Sleep minting is a technique where someone will mint an NFT directly to the wallet of a famous artist and then later take the NFT back.
 The on-chain provenance of the NFT might cause an NFT marketplace to show that the NFT was created (minted) by a famous artist even though it was not.

 Documentation for how to build your own Forta Agent can be found [here](https://docs.forta.network/en/latest/)